Trampoline Insurance

 When homeowners insurance covers trampolines but requires safeguards

 Some insurance companies will insure you provided that you take certain safeguards when you install the trampoline.
-For example, a carrier may require that the trampoline be surrounded by a net or enclosed within a fenced-in property.
+For example, a carrier may require that the trampoline be surrounded by a safety net or enclosed within a fenced-in property.

 When homeowners insurance doesn’t cover trampolines